-A request for hearing or review must be filed within 60 calendar days after receiving a notice of reconsideration or notice of dismissal, or there must be a finding of good cause for a late request.80 If there is no request for an extension and if there is no requirement under OCPM 11.4.6.4 to follow up with the party for the reasons why the request is late, a request filed beyond the 60 calendar day filing period must be dismissed.
+A request for hearing or review must be filed within 60 calendar days after receiving a notice of reconsideration or notice of dismissal, or there must be a finding of good cause for a late request.
+If there is no request for an extension and if there is no requirement under OCPM 11.4.6.4 to follow up with the party for the reasons why the request is late, a request filed beyond the 60 calendar day filing period must be dismissed.

-- Note: This section does not apply to cases that are escalated to OMHA.
-Escalation requests are filed with the Part A or Part B QIC and are not subject to a timely filing requirement.81 - Note: For appeals that involve a disagreement with how a statistical sample and/or extrapolation was conducted and that are filed on or after March 20, 2017, the request for hearing for all sampled claims the appellant wishes to appeal must be filed within 60 calendar days after the party receives the last reconsideration for the sample claims, if the sample claims were not all addressed in a single reconsideration.82
+Note: This section does not apply to cases that are escalated to OMHA.
+Escalation requests are filed with the Part A or Part B QIC and are not subject to a timely filing requirement.81 extrapolation was conducted and that are filed on or after March 20, 2017, the request for hearing for all sampled claims the appellant wishes to appeal must be filed within 60 calendar days after the party receives the last reconsideration for the sample claims, if the sample claims were not all addressed in a single reconsideration.